DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: The Benchmark

 \subsubsection{Evaluation Pipeline}

 We introduce a multi-step evaluation pipeline to systematically assess the compositional generation capabilities of T2I models.
 First, we instruct the T2I models with prompts from our {\ours} benchmark to generate corresponding image sets.
-Next, we detect and localize the characters present in the generated images.
-Subsequently, we conduct a rigorous quantitative evaluation across our four critical dimensions, deriving accuracy rates for each evaluated model.
+Second, we localize the characters present in generated images.
+Subsequently, we conduct a rigorous quantitative evaluation across the four metrics, deriving accuracy rates for each evaluated model.
 Further details of the evaluation pipeline are provided in Appendix \ref{appendix_evaluation_pipeline_details}.

-\textbf{On the Robustness of an MLLM-based Evaluator.} While leveraging a single MLLM family (i.e., Qwen) for both data curation and evaluation could raise concerns about potential self-enhancement bias, we argue this risk is mitigated for two key reasons.
-First, our data construction is heavily grounded by auxiliary tools like open-set object detectors and guided by original human-annotated captions, breaking a purely end-to-end LLM pipeline.
-Second, as detailed in our robustness analysis (Appendix \ref{appendix-sec-single-mllm-for-eval}), re-evaluating all models with a distinct MLLM (i.e., InternVL) preserves the relative model rankings and core conclusions.
-This confirms that {\ours} measures a general compositional capability rather than an affinity for a specific model's idiosyncrasies.